angular/angular-cli/modules/ng-aspnetcore-engine/README.md

                 new JavaScriptModuleExport(applicationBasePath + "/ClientApp/dist/main-server"),
                 unencodedAbsoluteUrl,
                 unencodedPathAndQuery,
-                // Our Transfer data here will be passed down to Angular (within the boot-server file)
+                // Our Transfer data here will be passed down to Angular (within the main.server file)
                 // Available there via `params.data.yourData`
                 transferData,
                 30000, // timeout duration